Lindronics/skipper-reference/skipper_reference.typ

     We are sinking. \
     We require immediate assistance. \
     There are 5 people on board. \
-    We are abandoning to the live raft. \
+    We are abandoning to the life raft. \
     Over.
 ]